This post may contain affiliate sales links. Please read my disclosure policy.

 Tips for Success

 - Avoid over-measuring the flour.
-It’s really easy to over-measure your flour if you’re not careful since it packs itself into the measuring cup.
-To avoid this, either spoon it in little by little and level it off with a butter knife, or simply use a food scale to measure it.
+It’s really easy to over-measure your flour if you’re not careful.
+Do NOT pack the flour into the cup.
+Instead, either spoon it in little by little and level it off with a butter knife, or simply use a food scale to measure it.
+Check out all of my tips on how to measure flour properly.

 - Cream the butter and sugars well.
 Keep beating together the butter and sugar until the mixture lightens in both color and texture.
 This signifies that it’s fully creamed.